filodb/FiloDB/README.md

 FiloDB is a new open-source distributed, versioned, and columnar analytical database designed for modern streaming workloads.

 * **High performance** - faster than Parquet scan speeds, plus filtering along two or more dimensions
+  - Very flexible filtering: filter on only part of a partition key, much more flexible than allowed in Cassandra
 * **Compact storage** - within 35% of Parquet
 * **Idempotent writes** - primary-key based appends and updates; easy exactly-once ingestion from streaming sources
 * **Distributed** - pluggable storage engine includes Apache Cassandra and in-memory